How to climb Kilimanjaro

 Note that the times we have given below are very general.
 Many, indeed the majority, of people will diverge from this schedule in some way.
 Indeed, we have many clients who make their first contact with us just a few days prior to the start of the trek and still manage to reach the summit OK.
 And if you have the necessary level of fitness, and the money and means of getting to Tanzania sorted, then there’s no reason why you can’t either.

 But for those who like to take their time this, in our experience, is a reasonable – and unhurried – timetable for preparing for your Kilimanjaro climb:

 Decide whether you really want to…

 We love climbing Kilimanjaro, of course – we wouldn’t have done it as many times as we have if we didn’t!
-We love not only the walk itself, but also the preparation that goes into every trek and the feeling of achievement and satisfaction (bordering on smugness) that one carries with them for weeks afterwards.
+We love not only the walk itself, but also preparing for the trek.
+Plus, of course, we love the feeling of achievement and satisfaction (bordering on smugness) that we carry with us for weeks after every climb.

-To help you decide whether it’s really for you please visit our why you should climb Kilimanjaro pages; and also our page on why you shouldn’t climb Africa’s highest mountain too.
+To help you decide whether it’s really for you please visit our why you should climb Kilimanjaro pages; and also our page on why you shouldn’t climb Kilimanjaro too.
 It could save you a lot of time and effort in the long run!

 Choose when you want to go, which route you want to take – and who you are going to take with you

 To be done: 12 months before you plan to climb

 It’s one thing to say you’re going to climb Africa’s Highest Mountain, but quite another to actually do it.
 So about a year before you plan to set foot on the mountain you really need to start planning your Kilimanjaro climb.